EPCCed/2024-11-04-archer2-intro-develop/_episodes/04-submission.md

 > ## Using a reservation
 > For this course we have a reservation in place, a set of nodes that have been set aside specifically
 > for our use so we can avoid waiting in the queue.
 If you want to use it, you will need to use
-> the login account you created under the {{site.gid}} project, and you should add the following line
+> the login account you created under the {{site.gid}} project,and you will need to set the QoS to
-> to your job scripts:
+> `reservation` and specify the reservation name itself in your job scripts:
 > ```
+> #SBATCH --qos=reservation
 > #SBATCH --reservation=<reservation-name>
 > ```
 > {: .language-bash}